jw2249a/2017-bayes-audit/2017-code/README.md

 Central, or by a local collection manager.
 For the latter use, the audit parameters should to be adjusted to only those audit contests local to the collection, by setting the risk limits to all other contests to 1.00.

+In addition to ``multi.py``, there is another program called ``syn.py``, for generating sythetic data sets.
+Run

+    python3 syn.py

+to get usage instructions.

 [Back to TOC](#table-of-contents)